-The Dean must approve all School entertainment expenses (food, beverages, flowers, etc.) prior to any events.
+The Dean or his delegate(s) must approve all School entertainment expenses (food, beverages, flowers, etc.) prior to any events.
 When requesting funds for entertainment, a budget must be submitted to the Dean and copied to the Assistant Dean for Finance.
 Once the budget is approved, an Official Occasion Expense Form needs to be submitted electronically.
 This form is available in the Dean’s Office Administrative Forms page.
 As often as possible, you should work with a vendor that is familiar with UT policies and can invoice the School.
 An itemized receipt is required for all reimbursements and payments.
 PROCards can be used to purchase some food and beverage items at HEB/Central Market stores.
 The policy governing entertainment and official occasion expenses is defined in the Handbook of Business Procedures, Part 9.1.1.
 It is strongly advised that you look at the Entertainment and Official Occasion Expenditure Policy Chart in advance to see if your event qualifies.

 Entertainment expenditures should be related to one or more of the following purposes: